TokenBrice/blog/content/posts/2020/definancial-services-guide.md

 Notice how I didn't say work?
 Sometimes, the "efforts" can simply be that you accept to stomach a risk others wouldn't, and get paid nicely for it --- **the investor equivalent of a stunt double.**

-The next four strategies will require a more precise understanding of what you are doing.
+The next strategies will require a more precise understanding of what you are doing.
 Indeed, at their core, all strategies would benefit immensely from your market acumen.
 So before we explore such strategies, allow me some reminders:

 *   **Information is power.** More specifically for DeFi investing: the information you have & understand is the main thing driving the alpha (returns) you're extracting from the markets.
 *   **Take it slow, be safe, it's not a race**.
 Despite writing this article (with many people advising), I have yet to use strategy 6 with serious amounts of capital for instance.
 It's wise to double-check your understanding of a given platform every time you increase your stake.